ericlindsey/automate-gmtsar/README.md

 unwrapping and none of the filtering options have changed, you can save some time in this step using

-proc\_stage = 3
+    proc_stage = 3

-However, be careful with this option because it will cause GMTSAR to use whatever 'phasefilt.grd' was in the intf directory to start the unwrapping process, and will not check or re-create this file if any other options have changed.
+However, be careful with this option because it will cause GMTSAR to use whatever 'phasefilt.grd' was in the intf directory, and will not check or re-create this file if any other options have changed.

-**9. QC and modify the unwrapped interferograms**

-As above, we need to look individually at our results and decide what worked and what didn't.
-Here, we should check all the unwrapped images to make sure there are no unwrapping errors.
-Detecting an unwrapping error is somewhat subjective (if it was easy, the computer wouldn't make any errors!) but they are often obvious.
-If you find any, there are a few options:

-- Increase the correlation threshold to mask out more bad values, and re-run the processing to hopefully fix the error.

-- There are also three additional assisted-unwrapping options available: interp_unwrap, detrend_unwrap, and topo_assisted_unwrapping.
-The first two are turned on by default (interp_unwrap uses nearest-neighbor interpolation to fill the masked areas, which reduces errors and greatly speeds up unwrapping, while detrend_unwrap adds a detrending step before unwrapping which helps avoid errors related to large ionospheric ramps), but you can try turning the third one on too (this attempts to remove a topo-correlated component of the image and then unwrap a second time), or setting a variety of combinations.

-- Finally, if you have a very stubborn interferogram it may be better to simply delete it from further processing (assuming you still have enough connectivity in your interferograms to connect all the dates together).
+**7. Create timeseries using run_sbas.csh**

+This is a simple code that generates the input files for the GMTSAR program 'sbas' and then runs it.
+You will need to check the help message for 'sbas' to see all the options available for this code.
+Basic usage is as follows:

+1. list out the unwrap.grd files you want to include.
+To list all of them, simply do

+       ls intf/*/unwrap.grd > unwrap_list.in

+Modify this list as needed, e.g. if there are bad images you wish to exclude, simply delete that line from the list.

+2. Choose your smoothing factor and n_atm values.
+Generally 0 is a good first case.
+Smoothing factor applies temporal smoothing to the timeseries for each pixel, and n_atm > 0 will run the Tymofyeyeva & Fialko method for reducing atmospheric noise by common-scene-stacking.

+3. Now run: for example, with 0 for both parameters:

+       $GMTSAR_APP/gmtsar_functions/run_sbas.csh topo/master.PRM unwrap_list.in 0 0

+Depending on the size and number of images, this will take several hours (or possibly days).
+A future improvement would be to enable this to run in parallel.

 **Congratulations, you're done!**